War (Henry Cow song): Composition

 Even though "War" was recorded during the Desperate Straights sessions, it is very different from the other songs on that album.
 Trond Einar Garmo wrote in Henry Cow: An Analysis of Avant-Garde Rock that "distorted guitars and noise" are used in the song, and Krause "sings with a very broken accent and a distorted sprechstimme".
-Garmo noted that the song's lyrics are Blegvad's "surrealistic explanation of 'how war appeared on earth'".
+Garmo noted that the song's lyrics are Blegvad's "surrealistic explanation" of the origins of war.

-In his 2019 book Henry Cow: The World Is a Problem, Benjamin Piekut described "War" as "a tightly controlled accompaniment" that Moore wrote for Blegvad's lyrics.
+In his 2019 book Henry Cow: The World Is a Problem, musicologist Benjamin Piekut noted "a tightly controlled accompaniment" that Moore wrote to Blegvad's lyrics.
 It has a fixed eighth-note pulse with "bars of uneven meters" and a "vocal melody that hovers around the fifth scale degree" which ends each alternate line with the tonic.
 The chorus ("Upon her spoon this motto ...") changes briefly to lines of 4/4.
 Piekut said Blegvad's poetry in "War" consists of "tight rhyming couplets (AA)", which change to (ABAB) in the last four lines to emphasize the closing message.
 His text is also full of imagery: war starts as a fetus, which becomes a "hateful baby banging its spoon against its plate", and then a woman "lead[ing] pilgrims on a destructive march in the name of peace and fame".

 Writing in Beyond and Before: Progressive Rock Since the 1960s, Paul Hegarty and Martin Halliwell suggest that war in the song is created by an unnamed goddess and becomes "a necessity" in "the struggle for existence against oppression".

 Reception

 In a 1975 review of In Praise of Learning in New Musical Express, music critic Ian MacDonald described "War" as "a cauldron of boiling sound" that "heaves and thrashes like an octopus caught in a ship's propellor[sic]".
 He said Krause skillfully negotiates the "ragged obstacle course of downbeat mythologising and exploding musique concrete".
-In another 1975 review, Dave Laing wrote in Let It Rock that Krause's vocals on War have the same "brittle style" that American singer and songwriter Judy Collins used in "Pirate Jenny" and the Marat/Sade.
+In another 1975 review, Dave Laing wrote in Let It Rock that Krause's vocals on War have the same "brittle style" that American singer and songwriter Judy Collins used in her version of Kurt Weill's "Pirate Jenny" and the play Marat/Sade.

-A reviewer at AllMusic described the Moore and Blegvad song as "enormous [in] proportion and power" that would not have succeeded in the hands of the "relatively quiet trio [Slapp Happy]".
+A reviewer at AllMusic described the Moore and Blegvad song as "enormous [in] proportion and power" that would not have succeeded in the hands of the "relatively quiet" Slapp Happy.
 The Trouser Press Record Guide said Blegvad's lyrics on "War" are "mythologizing", and the music "worthy of Kurt Weill".

 Piekut called "War" a "little two-minute epic", and Krause the "star" of the show with her "clipped, almost sneering" delivery.
 He said the non-stop barrage of rhyming couplets leave one breathless, making the two instrumental interludes a welcome relief.
-Piekut equated Krause's performance on the song with that of Mother Courage in Bertolt Brecht's 1939 play, Mother Courage and Her Children.
+Piekut equated Krause's performance on the song with that of Mother Courage in Brecht's 1939 play Mother Courage and Her Children.